MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-macos-sign-in-user-after-sign-up.md

 ms.topic: tutorial
 ms.date: 06/21/2024
 ms.custom: developer
-#Customer intent: As a dev, devops, I want to learn how to automatically sign-in a user after sign-up in an iOS app by using native authentication.
+#Customer intent: As a dev, devops, I want to learn how to automatically sign-in a user after sign-up in an iOS/macOS app by using native authentication.
 ---

-# Tutorial: Sign in user automatically after sign-up in an iOS app
+# Tutorial: Sign in user automatically after sign-up in an iOS/macOS app

-This tutorial demonstrates how to sign in user automatically after sign-up in an iOS app by using native authentication.
+This tutorial demonstrates how to sign in user automatically after sign-up in an iOS/macOS app by using native authentication.

 In this tutorial, you learn how to: